cisagov/ScubaGear/baselines/powerbi.md

 **Several high-level use cases for service principals:**

-- Power BI interactions with data sources.
-There will be some cases where a service principal is not possible from Power BI to a data source (e.g., Azure Table Storage).
+- There will be some cases where it is not possible to access a data source using service principals in Power BI. (e.g., Azure Table Storage).

 - A user’s service principal for accessing the Power BI Service (e.g., app.powerbi.com, app.powerbigov.us).